 When signing a lease to rent a property, tenants should expect to move into livable conditions, with working appliances as agreed in their tenancy agreement.

-However, as tenants, they are responsible for the general upkeep of the property, ensuring it remains tidy, clean and as found.
+However, as tenants, they are responsible for general upkeep and a good move out cleaning service of the property, ensuring it remains tidy, clean and as found.

 - Establish a timeline: Responsibility lies the timing and when the bed bug infestation is discovered.
 If the tenant is immediately experiencing red, itchy bites upon moving into their new home, it is evident that the infection and thus the landlord is liable.
 However, if it is a few months before the tenant, it is most likely accidental contamination by the tenant which means they may have to pay for their removal.